OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/documenting.md

 in particular for open source projects that rely on collaboration to ensure a sustainable project.
 Without documentation, software can be confusing to understand and code may be rewritten when it does not need to be.

+>_[JHB] Here here!
+Love this section.
+Never used Doxygen, but after I finish this review I will take the steps on my little AUG3 task for DWR to make the internal FORTRAN comments Doxygen compatible and test this out and learn a new skill.
+It is probably similar to the Drupal PHP internal commenting style, but we'll see._

 This documentation includes the following documentation:

 * [Developer Documentation Using MkDocs](#developer-documentation-using-mkdocs)